Kings Canyon Camping Options

 The scenery is great, with views of the western end of the George Gill Range, including Carmichael’s Crag.

 What’s not so great about it, however, is that it can get busy in the peak times, and if you don’t like a lot of light at night, be warned!
-You may find it impossible to sleep here due to the floodlights.
+You may find it impossible to sleep here due to the floodlights in some areas.

 Amanda refuses to stay here because the light problem at night is so bad.
 On the one occasion she did have to stay here, she slept with a bath towel over her head to block the ridiculous floodlights!